deepak-s-2000/spyder-mcp-client/README.md

-# MCP Client
+# SpyderMCP Client

-Lightweight MCP client proxy for cloud-based MCP servers.
+Universal client for connecting to any Model Context Protocol (MCP) server through the cloud.

 ## Description

-This client acts as a proxy between MCP-compatible applications (like Claude Desktop) and cloud-hosted MCP servers.
-It forwards all MCP protocol messages to a remote server while maintaining the standard MCP interface locally.
+SpyderMCP Client is a universal proxy that connects MCP-compatible applications (like Claude Desktop) to any cloud-hosted MCP server.
+It provides a unified interface for accessing databases, APIs, file systems, and custom tools through the Model Context Protocol.

 ## Installation